capnproto/capnproto/doc/cxx.md

 exceptions in the compiler introduces overhead, Cap'n Proto allows you to disable them entirely by registering your own exception callback.
 The callback will be called in place of throwing an exception.
-The callback may abort the process, and is required to do so in certain circumstances (e.g. when a fatal bug is detected).
+The callback may abort the process, and is required to do so in certain circumstances (when a fatal bug is detected).
 If the callback returns normally, Cap'n Proto will attempt to continue by inventing "safe" values.
 This will lead to garbage output, but at least the program will not crash.
 Your exception callback should set some sort of a flag indicating that an error occurred, and somewhere up the stack you should check for that flag and cancel the operation.